-- If you live in England, Scotland or Wales, you can download an application form from gov.uk/industrial-injuriesdisablement-benefit/how-to-claim You can also call the Barnsley Industrial Injuries Disablement Benefit Centre on 0800 121 8379 or use textphone 0800 169 0314 (Monday to Friday, 8am to 7.30pm) and ask them to send you a form. - If you live in Northern Ireland, you can download an application form from nidirect.gov.uk/articles/industrialinjuries-disablement-benefit You can also ask your local Social Security or Jobs and Benefits office for a form.
+- If you live in England, Scotland or Wales, you can download an application form at qov.uk/industrialinjuries-disablement-benefit/how-to-claim You can also call the Barnsley Industrial Injuries Disablement Benefit Centre on 0800 121 8379, or use textphone 0800 169 0314 (Monday to Friday, 9am to 5pm) and ask them to send you a form. - If you live in Northern Ireland, you can download an application form at nidirect.gov.uk/articles/industrialinjuries-disablement-benefit You can also ask your local Social Security or Jobs and Benefits office for a form.

-To find out more about mesothelioma, you can call our support line on 0808 808 00 00 (Monday to Friday, 8am to 8pm), or visit the Mesothelioma UK website for details of local support groups.
-For more information about mesothelioma payments, visit gov.uk/ diffuse-mesothelioma-payment We also have a booklet called Understanding mesothelioma that you may find useful (see page 178).
+To find out more about mesothelioma, you can call our support line on 0808 808 00 00 (7 days a week, 8am to 8pm), or visit the Mesothelioma UK website for details of local support groups.
+For more information about mesothelioma payments, visit gov.uk/diffuse-mesothelioma-payment We also have more information in our booklet Understanding mesothelioma (see page 184).